 All of these items looked fantastic online and they checked all the boxes in my laundry list of clothing criteria.
 But they don’t all work for me.

 So I’m keeping what will work, and am passing along the rest.
 Some will be returned, some resold, and some passed on to friends.

-With most online shopping you have to buy before you clothes on.
+With most online shopping you have to buy before you can try clothes on.
 But you can still reserve judgement until you try them on.
 Just keep them moving if they don’t work for you.